Hello, I am a Software Engineer.

 Also, I love exploring technologies!

-2day is a shortcuts centric todo web application that I made with a focus on sleek and convenient UX for day to day usage.
+To-day is a shortcuts centric, cross platform application that I made with a focus on sleek and convenient UX for day to day usage.

 PitchMe is an application I developed to help myself and others grow their ability to relative pitch.
 This means that they will be able to tell what chord is being played in a song just from hearing.